-The most prevalent type of data utilized in training LLMs for SE tasks is programming tasks/problems with 42 instances observed among the surveyed papers.
-This dominance can be attributed to the diverse and challenging nature of programming problems, which provide LLMs with opportunities to generalize knowledge and skills across various SE challenges, fostering a robust understanding of software concepts and enhancing performance across a wide range of tasks, including code generation, code completion, and code summarization, etc. Prompts follow closely behind programming tasks, with 33 instances observed in the surveyed papers, providing task-specific guidance to LLMs, serving as cues or instructions for the models, and helping them understand the context and requirements of SE tasks.
+understand the context and requirements of SE tasks.
 This combination helps the models develop a robust understanding of software concepts and perform well in a wide range of tasks.
 There are also SO (i.e., Stack Overflow) posts (12), bug reports (11), etc., which are among the more numerous data types in text-based datasets.

 The predominance of source code (60) as the most abundant data type in code-based datasets can be attributed to its fundamental role in SE.
 Source code serves as the foundation of any software project, containing the logic and instructions that define the program's behavior.
 Therefore, having a large volume of source code data is crucial for training LLMs to understand the intricacies of software development, enabling them to effectively generate, analyze, and comprehend code in various SE tasks.
 There are also common data types, such as bugs/buggy code (16) and patches (4), for program repair tasks.
 Additionally, vulnerable source code (8) is used for vulnerability detection tasks.
-Graph-based datasets are used in some research studies for SE tasks, e.g., Kolthoff et al. [203] used a dataset composed of screenshots from Google Play Android applications to construct a graphical user interface (GUI) repository in their study on LLM for the rapid prototyping task.
-These datasets represent code using graph structures, capturing relationships and dependencies between code components.
+Graph-based datasets are used in some research studies for SE tasks, e.g., Kolthoff et al. [204] used a dataset composed of screenshots from Google Play Android applications to construct a graphical user interface (GUI) repository in their study on LLM for the rapid prototyping task.